Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 I know a lot of women who start surfing and then get one scare on too big of a day and they are done with the sport.
 That’s one of the great parts of rock climbing is that almost all routes are rated so you know the level of each climb.
 Surfing is a little more dynamic and unpredictable.

-Surfline and Magic Seaweed do a great job predicting and reporting current conditions, but it’s still the ocean and you never know what surprises Poseidon will stir up.
+Use Surfline to check conditions but keep in mind, it’s still the ocean and you never know what surprises Poseidon will stir up.

 3 | Be a Strong Swimmer

-You might want to try my Fit To Surf Workout Program for a couple of weeks before learning to surf.
-It’s only $7 and in it, I give you a strength training workout, a H.I.I.T workout, a 1-hour vinyasa flow, plus prehab and myofascial release to help prevent injuries.
-It’s a really awesome mini-course that you’ll love!
+My Fit To Surf Workout Program will help you develop the strength and mobility you need to be a strong swimmer.
+It includes a strength training workout, H.I.I.T workout, vinyasa yoga, prehab workout, and myofascial release to help prevent injuries.
+It’s an awesome mini-course that you’ll love!

-The stoke will eventually come with enough persistence and determination.
-For now, if you ready to be brave and adventurous, get a foam board, find a safe beach, and start paddling.
+The stroke will eventually come with enough persistence and determination.
+For now, if you are ready to be brave and adventurous, get a foam board, find a safe beach, and start paddling.

 I must warn you, if you catch the surfing bug, it’s addicting. in the famous words of the GOAT,